waimea-jlerch/200DTD-assesment/docs/Development.md

 I would need to redesign my user flow to have sign-in function that will differ in the access within the system between students and admin.
 ### 27/05/24

-I'm working on the new verstion of my user flow, however I have come across some confusing aspect of the system.
+I'm working on the new version of my user flow, however I have come across some confusing aspect of the system.
 My user suggest that I add a page that have a list of all the sign ups that a student have done.
 I'm just confused on what would happened when the sign up period ends..? would the sign up be gone from the 'My sign ups' page or would it be gray and uninteractable.
 If then when will the gray sign up be gone?
 Or perhaps I should add a section called passed events signups where it all go there after the event has ended?
 I would need to have a discussion with my end user.

 User Flow Version 1:
 ![Design Flow V.2](images/flow2.png)